jmcvw/uncertainty-ws/README.md

 ## Repo folder structure

-- `session-content`
+- `session-materials`
   - Contains the notes and resources for the workshop.
+  - There are three folder names resources-\*\*\*.
+    - `resources-teaching/` contains the raw `.qmd` documents for teaching crib sheets.
+    - `resources-student/` contains the raw `.qmd` documents for student facing materials / handouts.
-  - All resources are available in`html` format.
+    - `resources-rendered/` contains all resources rendered in `.html` format.
-  - All resources are create via the corresponding `.qmd` files.
-  - Notes are named with a prefix such as `d1-s1` which indicate the notes for day 1 session 1.
+  - Notes are named with a prefix such as *d1-s1* which indicate the notes for day 1 session 1.
   - All files named `crib-sheet` contain various questions and prompts for instructor use.
   - `instructor_resources.html` contains links to all materials required by instructors to run the workshop.
-  - `call-da-plotz.html` is a cheatsheet of plots than can be used at various points to illustrate issues if questions arise.
+  - `all-da-plotz.html` is a cheatsheet of plots than can be used at various points to illustrate issues if questions arise.
-    `glossary.html` contains a glossary of statisticl terms for participants’ use.
+  - `glossary.html` contains a glossary of statistical terms for participants’ use.
-  - `pdf` file contain d2-s2 case studies and are optional formats for distributing to participants.
+  - `pdf` file contain *d2-s2* case studies and are optional formats for distributing to participants.
 - `app`
-  - Contains the app that accompanies the d2 s1 notes.
+  - Contains the app that accompanies the *d2-s1* notes.
   - The app can be found at [cc-stats.shinyapps.io/uncertainty](https://cc-stats.shinyapps.io/uncertainty)